ZKNoxHQ/blog/posts/passkeys.md

 November 2022 marked a turning point.
 I presented our results at **StarknetCC in Lisbon**, before an audience of developers and researchers from the ecosystem.

 But the highlight of the conference was elsewhere: our team won the **CTF** (Capture The Flag) organized alongside the event.
-An anecdote illustrates our team's caliber: "Nix," a member of our employer's security offensive team (the "Donjon"), found an elegant solution to the hardest problem — a solution requiring only a few minutes on a laptop, while other teams assumed the challenge had been brute-forced by powerful servers.
+An anecdote illustrates our team's caliber: "Nix" a member of our employer's security offensive team (the "Donjon"), found an elegant solution to the hardest problem — a solution requiring only a few minutes on a laptop, while other teams assumed the challenge had been brute-forced by powerful servers.

 ---